rivera-lanasm/cactoide_rivlanm/README.md

 make i18n FILE=src/lib/i18n/it.json
 ```

+### Support

+Cactoide is an open-source project licensed under `AGPL-3.0`.
+Its growth and development are possible thanks to the amazing support of the community.
+This project is the result of many late nights, weekends, and after-hours work.

+It isn’t backed by a big company.
+Development depends on the support and generosity of people like you.
+With your help, I can focus more on making Cactoide even better and building tools that make coding more enjoyable.

+You can support in a few ways:

+- Send a one-time donation via [paypal.me/zenoazurben](paypal.me/zenoazurben)
+- Reach me directly: leventeorb[@]gmail.com

+If you enjoy using Cactoide, or if your business depends on it, please consider sponsoring its development.
+Your support keeps the project alive, improves it for everyone, and helps create educational content like blog posts and videos for the whole Cactoide community.

 ### License

 This project is licensed under the `AGPL-3.0 License` - see the [LICENSE](./LICENSE) file for details.